arsduo/koala/readme.md

 Examples and More Details
 -----
-There's a very detailed description and walkthrough of Koala at <a href="http://blog.twoalex.com/2010/05/03/introducing-koala-a-new-gem-for-facebooks-new-graph-api/">http://blog.twoalex.com/2010/05/03/introducing-koala-a-new-gem-for-facebooks-new-graph-api/</a>.
+Complete Koala documentation can now be found <a href="http://wiki.github.com/arsduo/koala/">on the wiki</a>!

 You can easily generate OAuth access tokens and any other data needed to play with the Graph API or OAuth at the Koala-powered <a href="http://oauth.twoalex.com" target="_blank">OAuth Playground</a>.